Originally published on June 15, 2022

 Your interviewers already know you have experience in A/B testing thanks to their screening process.
 During the interview, they want to hear how you approach problems.
 When you show your work, you’re letting them see your thought process and how you perform on a team.

 Our top candidates haven’t just excelled at giving technical answers—they’ve included anecdotes and statements that show they’re aware of their impact on the organization as a whole.
-Whether you’ll be running experiments that guide product development or perfecting marketing campaigns, speak to the larger context of your work to prove you’d be an asset.
+Whether you’ll be running experiments that guide or perfecting marketing campaigns, speak to the larger context of your work to prove you’d be an asset.

 Pair the new A/B testing position with top tools